eichmeierbr/avc_urdf/avc_motion/README.md

-# USU AVC MOTION PROJECT 2
+# USU AVC MOTION

 ## How to execute code:

 ### Run launch file

 #### Project 2
-Run
+Drive the vehicle using a keyboard controller
 ```
 $ roslaunch avc_motion proj2_avc.launch
 ```
 #### Project 3
-Run
+Drive the vehicle using "2D Nav Goal" button in RVIZ
 ```
 $ roslaunch avc_motion proj3.launch
 ```
-for the main part of the project.
-To run the extra credit goals model, run
+Vehicle drives autonomously in an hourglass shape following preset goal points
 ```
 $ roslaunch avc_motion list_goal.launch
 ```

 ## Robot Control

+### Project 2: Keyboard Control
 The robot is controlled by controlling the translational acceleration as well as steering angle acceleration.
 This is done through keyboard input.
 Positive and negative linear acceleration is controlled using 'w' and 's' respectively.
 Positive and negative angular rotation around the z-axis is controlled with 'a' and 'd' respectively.
 Pressing an input button sends an acceleration value according to avc_teleop_key lines 38-39.
 When no input is being recieved zero acceleration is being commanded.

+### Project 3: Go to Goal Control

 ## Model Used